 It’s the villain of the health and wellness world.
-It’s sneaky, and hides in all sorts of non-Paleo foods.
-It’s cheap, addictive and blended into just about everything on supermarket shelves today.
+It’s sneaky and hides in all sorts of non-Paleo foods.
+It’s cheap, addictive, and blended into just about everything on supermarket shelves today.
 That’s right—it’s sugar.
-And it’s seriously bad news for anyone who’s trying to feel better, sleep better, or heal from any type of illness.
+The effects of refined sugar are seriously bad news for anyone who’s trying to feel better, sleep better, or heal from any type of illness.
 Sugar and other added sweeteners are hard to get away from, especially since they go by about a dozen different names.
 But learning to spot the invaders is only the beginning of the battle—you’ll need to don your Paleo armor if you want to help your body heal!

 After years of ingesting things like high fructose corn syrup, cane juice, maltodextrin, barley malt, and others, many people’s bodies become weighed down with this “sugar burden” and can’t perform the optimal physiological functions to keep them healthy, strong and clearheaded.
 One of the biggest benefits of a primal lifestyle is the absence of these highly processed and harmful ingredients, and this is why so many people feel amazing after switching to a Paleo diet.
 When you finally break up with these sneaky sweeteners, your body can regain balance, and you may find you feel better than you have in years!

-If you need convincing that your sugary diet is hindering your healing process, check out these four ways sugar affects your body negatively.
+If you need convincing that your sugary diet is hindering your healing process, check out these four ways effects of refined sugar negatively to our body.

 1. Sugar blocks vitamin C absorption